 This usually responds well to warm heat and massage.
 Just spend a little extra time washing your hair and gently rubbing the tender spot behind your ear.
-This usually relaxes the trigger point and the spot quits being tender if you’re patient.
+This usually relaxes the trigger point and the spot quits being tender.

 If you’re not using warm heat, be extra gentle.
 Aggressive pressure will just aggravate it.

 Stretches and Exercises for Longer-Lasting Relief: